-Speaking of sub-genres, the free wheeling island thrash metallers of Blynd just made it onto this Best off… edition.
-Blynd from the beautiful island of Cyprus will hit us with some brutal metal waves early November 2015 on Liber Sum.
-Hard tack in taste, but very good metal in quality.
+Speaking of sub-genres, the free-wheeling island thrash metallers of Blynd just made it onto this Best off… edition.
+Blynd from the beautiful island of Cyprus will hit us with some brutal metal waves in early November 2015 on Liber Sum.
+Hardtack in taste, but very good metal in quality.
 But it is a brand of metal that is for sure not for the classical nerds.
 Only real metalheads allowed in their backyard.

-Last, but not least RockmusicRaider got on an extened review of old hard rock and metal hitting this Best of… too.
+Last, but not least RockmusicRaider got on an extended review of old hard rock and metal hitting this Best of… too.
 Focusing on bands like Uriah Heep in their heyday, covering stellar records like Salisbury, stellar early Prog Rock.
-And more of that is surely to come.
+And more of that is sure to come.
 But RMR also covered underrated bands like UFO, mainly related to the Schenker years – for now.
-Just think about Lights Out and Obsession, whereas the former will be beating the latter – in my opinion.
+Just think about Lights Out and Obsession, whereas the former will be beating the latter.

 I will continue this drive during the next months, moving more into the ’80s and what happened there with metal facing the mighty disco movement.
 Judas Priest and Black Sabbath come to mind or Dio with the unforgettable Ronnie James of the amazing voice taking the lead after a long career covering – ironically – the former band as frontman.
 Of course at the same time concentrating on new releases and older ones, as they strike my fancy.